drugis/addis-core/docs/design/index.md

 ### Prototypes ###

-To explore the design space for the TrialVerse and ConceptMapper components, several prototypes were constructed.
+To explore the design space for the Trialverse and ConceptMapper components, several prototypes were constructed.

 #### Vertical prototype ####

-A vertical prototype was constructed as a proof-of-concept of how the ConceptMapper, TrialVerse, and Core components would interact.
+A vertical prototype was constructed as a proof-of-concept of how the ConceptMapper, Trialverse, and Core components would interact.
 It was constructed in short bursts of activity during the design phase of the ADDIS 2 architecture (Jan 2013), during the specification of the IMI GetReal DoW (Apr 2013), and during the run up to the GetReal project (Aug & Sep 2013).
 It consisted of:

- - A relational database schema for RCTs ("TrialVerse")
+ - A relational database schema for RCTs ("Trialverse")
  - An RDF triplestore with semantic meta-data for between-studies information ("ConceptMapper")
- - An importer for .ADDIS files to TrialVerse/ConceptMapper format
+ - An importer for .ADDIS files to Trialverse/ConceptMapper format
- - A throw-away prototype that constructed network meta-analysis by querying TrialVerse/ConceptMapper ("Core")
+ - A throw-away prototype that constructed network meta-analysis by querying Trialverse/ConceptMapper ("Core")
  - A throw-away prototype network meta-analysis component based on the [gemtc](https://github.com/gertvv/gemtc) package for R and [Patavi](https://github.com/joelkuiper/patavi)

 In particular, the prototype defined [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) web services to expose the RCT data and meta-data.